ebmdatalab/openprescribing/README.md

 Run setup.sh to fetch and import data, and create the indexes and materialized views needed to set up the database.

-You will need to download the HSCIC's gridall file before doing this, and put it in the `/data` directory.
-(I don't keep this file in source control, because it's very large.)

     chmod u+x setup.sh
     ./setup.sh